 Dear Prof. Göbel,

-First of all, thank you very much for the book “Successful against headaches and migraines”, it helped me a lot to find my way through the many options and various therapeutic advice.
-In addition to autogenic training and mental relaxation, I had now concentrated primarily on progressive muscle relaxation according to Jacobsen as a relaxation method.
-Especially with PME, I come down noticeably quickly and well after a day at work.
+First of all, thank you so much for the book "Successfully Combating Headaches and Migraines."
+It greatly helped me find my way through the many options and diverse therapeutic advice.
+Besides autogenic training and mental relaxation, I've been focusing primarily on Progressive Muscle Relaxation (PMR) according to Jacobson as a relaxation technique.
+PMR, in particular, allows me to unwind noticeably quickly and effectively after a workday.

-Now I have sought medical support again because my symptoms - migraines and tension-type headaches - which sometimes occur individually or sometimes together, have worsened.
-I have problems with neck tension and a constant feeling of pressure and pain at the back of the head (hairline above the neck), which always leads to headaches/migraines at some point.
+I have now sought medical help again, as my symptoms – migraines and tension headaches – which sometimes occur individually and sometimes together, have worsened.
+I have problems with neck tension and a constant feeling of pressure and pain at the back of my head (hairline above the neck), which always eventually leads to headaches/migraines.

-The new doctor, who I found through the list of headache experts (Pain Clinic Kiel) in my area, now says roughly the following:
+The new doctor I found through the list of headache specialists (Kiel Pain Clinic) near me says roughly the following:

-What is your professional opinion on this and should I follow the doctor's advice and skip PME and strength training?
+What is your professional opinion on this, and should I follow the doctor's advice and stop doing PME and strength training?

 Thank you for your commitment and best regards